boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/configuring-data-filters.md

 ## Configuring Data Filters

-  Data Filters can be configured to restrict records visibility based on defined criteria.
+  Data Filters can be configured to restrict record visibility based on defined criteria.
 The configuration can be done by adding and deleting a filter condition.

 ### Adding a filter condition

-   Click `Filters` option shown in the data design view window.
-Data filter window opens.
+   Click on the `Filters` option shown in the data design view window.
+The Data Filter window will open.

    ![Data filters](/static/assets/working-with-datasource/images/datafilters.png)

-   Add a filter condition through clicking the `Add` button in the `Query Filters` window.
+   Add a filter condition by clicking the `Add` button in the `Query Filters` window.

    ![Filters wizard](/static/assets/working-with-datasource/images/filterswizard.png)

-   Now, a filter condition will get added by default like below:
+   Now, a filter condition will be added by default as shown below:

    ![Filter condition](/static/assets/working-with-datasource/images/filtercondition.png)

    You can filter values with or without `Null` by checking or unchecking the `Include Null` option.
-If you check this option, only `Equals` and `Does Not Equal` condition will be shown like below.
+If you check this option, only `Equals` and `Does Not Equal` conditions will be shown.
 Based on these conditions, you may filter values with or without `Null`.

    ![Null values condition](/static/assets/working-with-datasource/images/nullvaluescondition.PNG)

-   Modify the condition as you require and define criteria.
-The condition can be defined based on two options.
+   Modify the condition as needed and define the criteria.
+The condition can be defined based on two options:
    1. Custom
    2. Parameters

 ### Custom
-   In the custom, filter the records based on the columns.
-Based on its data type, the parameters to define will differ.
+   In the custom option, filter the records based on the columns.
+The parameters to define will differ based on the data type.

    ![Condition based on column](/static/assets/working-with-datasource/images/conditionbasedoncolumn.png)

-   With the date time type or text type column like above, you may get a toggle button TOP ‘N’ at right, to enable the Top `N` filter to configure the field and the condition by which it has to be applied.
+   For columns like date time or text type, you may see a toggle button for TOP `N` on the right to enable the Top `N`filter and configure the field and condition.

    ![Select type](/static/assets/working-with-datasource/images/selecttype.PNG)